 • give you advice on what your options are, explain your rights and any rules you must follow

-• speak to police or other people involved and explain your views and negotiate a resolution
+• talk to police or other people involved and explain your views and negotiate a resolution

-Victorian Aboriginal Legal Service (VALS), a free legal service for Aboriginal and Torres Strait Islander people, 1800 064 865, vals@vals.org.au
+Victorian Aboriginal Legal Service (VALS) is a free legal service for Aboriginal and Torres Strait Islander people.
+Contact them on 1800 064 865 or vals@vals.org.au

 Other places that can help